uchicago-CAPP30121-aut-2022/capp-camp/docs/s1-linux/2-vs-code-layout.md

 ### The Editor

-The _editor_ is the main section of the application.
-It opens to a "Getting Started" file when you first launch the application if you haven't opened any files for editing yet.
+The _editor_ is the main section of the application, where files are edited.
+It defaults to a "Getting Started" file when you first launch the application if you haven't opened any files for editing yet.

 ### The Menu Bar